mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Urzaeng: The Urzaeng are one of the few subspecies known to the Imperium and the only subspecies not outcast by Vargr society due to their superior physical prowess.
-Urzaeng average 1.85 metres in height and weigh 70 kilograms.
+Urzaeng average 1.85 meters in height and weigh 70 kilograms.
 They are more powerfully built than the average human and physically a match for Aslan.
 The Urzaeng were originally bred by the Ancients for